echeran/icu/docs/userguide/format_parse/messages/try-mf2.md

     ```

 1. Create a minimal C++ file here (we are in the `$ICU_SANDBOX` folder).
 Call it `hello_mf2.cpp`.
-The content is listed above (see the Linux section).
+The link to download and the contents are listed above (see the Linux section).

 1. Build your application and run it